 In another promising area of research, Demetriou, co-director of the MSRC, recently published a study identifying a key mechanism in understanding how immune system cells are created, selected and released into the bloodstream, which may offer insights into controlling MS and other autoimmune diseases.

-Learn more about UCI Health MS clinical trials ›
+Learn more about UCI Health clinical trials ›